saket-maheshwary/AutoLearn/README.md

 ## Note:
 -- The current version of the code is not optimized.
 I will updated the optimized version in coming weeks.

--- The hyperparameters deciding the threshold are hard coded.
-Use hyperparameter optimization to get the best results for each classifier.
+-- The hyperparameters values of the threshold are hard coded.

+-- Use hyperparameter optimization to get the best results for each classifier.